SuperOfficeDocs/data-access/docs/netserver/index.md

 In a nutshell, NetServer is a layered, factory-driven library that enables developers to conduct Create, Read, Update and Delete (CRUD) operations to the SuperOffice database, and more.
 Whether deploying a solution to a local SuperOffice database installation or operating in a distributed environment, NetServer exposes an array of application programming interface (API) approaches to facilitate a wide range of solution implementations.

-Although the terrain is vast and complex, and at first sight, be can somewhat intimidating, the NetServer APIs tailor to a wide variety of developers by layering the architecture in various intuitive abstractions.
+Although the terrain is vast and complex and can be somewhat intimidating at first, the NetServer APIs accommodate a wide variety of developers by layering the architecture in various intuitive abstractions.
 The layered aspect of NetServer invites developers to tap into the database from several facets.
 In this article, we will guide you through the various regions of NetServer, show you the attractions, as well as point out the areas to avoid.

 ## Persistence layers